 The Selwyn regiment was on the 5 March 1699 bill that listed the 7,000 troops that were to remain on the English establishment.
 It was to count 445 men under Selwyn.
 Later on Selwyn exchanged regiments with Henry Bellasis13.
 This because Selwyn had become governor of Jamaica, and the regiment up till then commanded by Bellasis was destined to go there14.
 Sir Henry Bellasis became colonel on 28 June 1701.

-Bellasis regiment during the War of the Spanish Succession
+3 The Bellasis in the War of the Spanish Succession

 In 1702 the Bellasis regiment was part of the expedition to Cadiz, where it landed in the first line on 15 August 1702.
 Lieutenant-General Sir Henry Bellasis was the second in command of the land forces under the Duke of Ormond.
 During the attack Port Saint Mary was plundered by the troops and Bellasis was implicated in profiting from this plunder.
 He was therefore arrested with a view to a court martial in England.
 The regiment then participated in the battle of Vigo, after which it returned to Portsmouth.
 In February 1703 a court-martial was held that dismissed Bellasis from the service.

 On 27 February 1703 lieutenant-general David Colyear earl of Portmore was appointed as colonel of the regiment.
 In May 1703 a regiment designated as Portmore's was captured in Tongres.
 This led some to describe the gallant actions of the later 2nd Foot at Tongres, but in fact this regiment was the Earl of Portmore's regiment in the Scots Brigade serving the United Provinces.